 A wine bar can be the perfect place for a solo meal, date night, business meeting, and plenty of occasions in between.
-And lucky for you, oenophiles, metro Phoenix is home to some top-notch spots to relax and sip a high-quality glass or two.
+And lucky for you, oenophiles, greater Phoenix is home to some top-notch spots to relax and sip a high-quality glass or two.

-Scapegoat Beer & Wine
+Scapegoat Beer and Wine

 Terroir Wine Pub

 What we love most about Terroir Wine Pub is the versatile setting.
 Drinkers can chat quietly in the private dining room, sit at one of the high-top tables, gather around the square-shaped bar to watch television, sink into the couch by the windows, or lounge around outside on the patio.
-The wine list features 30 rotating options, and though there's no happy hour, Terroir serves a list of $7 wines that exceed expectations based on price.
+The wine list features 30 rotating options, and though there's no happy hour, Terroir serves a list of wines that exceed expectations based on price.
 We downed a great red Italian wine at the bar, where you can look forward to generous pours and friendly bartenders who are eager to chat with guests.
 Small bites rule the food menu.
 Pair your wine with a choice of artisan cheese, charcuterie, bruschetta, and chocolates.

 Sorso Wine Room

-What's Sorso Wine Room's most stand-out feature?
-Easily the 32-tap WineEmotion dispensing system.
-It works like this: load money onto a card, stick the card in the machine, and pick from three different sizes of wine pours.
+What's Sorso Wine Room's most standout feature?
+Easily the 32-tap wine dispensing system.
+It works like this: Load money onto a card, stick the card in the machine, and pick from three different sizes of wine pours.
 It might sound cheesy, but it's actually a pretty cool way to try a few sips of wine without having to risk shelling out for a whole glass that you end up disliking.
 The wine bar's expansive list (the restaurant claims to stock 150 bottles) has a strong focus on Old World wines, but also has a bunch of California wines and a few Arizona wines to make for a solid mix.
 The Scottsdale Quarter restaurant features an al fresco patio and an industrial-chic indoor dining room decked out with metal chairs, a sleek bar, and distressed wooden tables.
-The food menu features mostly small plates like bruschetta, salads, and sandwiches.
+The food menu offers mostly small plates like bruschetta, salads, and sandwiches.

 If you like this story, consider signing up for our email newsletters.